rodrigomesquitaorclapex/dynamic-MC-application-demo/readme.md

-# APEX Membership Card
+# APEX Dynamic Image Generation
-This app is a demo on how to create a membership card
+This app is a demo on how to create a Dynamic Image

 ## Installation ##
-Import *f119.sql* file to your workspace. run membership_card.sql to create the membership_card table
+Import *f119.sql* file to your workspace. run membership_card.sql to create the required table

 ## Usage ##
 1. Run the app and click on add data.